-Get Exposure to as Many Modeling Agents and Scouts as You Can
+Get Exposure Modeling Agents and Scouts

 A few things to keep in mind are:

-a) What is the reputation of the agency?
+- What is the reputation of the agency?
 Is the agency known for developing new models and getting them bookings?
 Do they have connections to larger agencies in bigger modeling markets?
 What is their plan for how to market you?

-d) Are you in a large market like New York, Los Angeles, Milan, Paris or a smaller local market?
-Most models do not start at the top in big New York or Paris agencies, rather they learn the business, develop their look, and build their books in the smaller market agencies.
-While a big agency in New York may offer to advance your expenses, agencies in smaller markets simply don’t have the resources to finance new models.
+- Are you in a large market like New York, Los Angeles, Milan, or Paris?
+Or are you in a smaller, local market?
+Most models do not start at the top in big New York or Paris agencies.
+Rather, they learn the business, develop their look, and build their books in the smaller market agencies.
+While a big agency in New York may offer to advance your expenses, agencies in smaller markets are less likely to have the resources to finance new models.
 Still, if you have the opportunity to work with an agency in a smaller market, don't pass it up.
 Small market agencies can be a valuable asset to your career.

-Agencies May Advance Expenses But Never Finance
+Agencies May Advance Expenses, But Never Finance

-Every Model and Every Agency is Different
+Every Model and Every Agency Is Different